 This same demographic also love the tongue-in-cheek humour present in naming this new, whopping, double-patty burger is named after a player known for being somewhat overweight.
 Byron successfully identified a global event their demographic engages with and syphoned off some of this hype by dressing the new product in the values and experiences of their core market demographic.

 Of course, in the world of fine dining, seasonal menus are far from periodic marketing ploys.
 Seasonal is becoming the norm as executive chefs tailor their menus around what’s in season.
 There are obvious benefits to this of course.

 Seasonal produce is cheaper.
 It doesn’t have to be flown in from South Africa.
 But that’s just the start of it.
-As more and more restaurants boast their own gardens, or even their own farms, many costs can be avoided: long distance transport, storage and even the cost of the raw ingredients themselves as they merely need to be plucked from the ground or slaughtered.
+As more and more restaurants boast their own gardens or even their own farms, many costs can be avoided: long-distance transport, storage and even the cost of the raw ingredients themselves as they merely need to be plucked from the ground or slaughtered.

 Secondly, as we have written previously, diners increasingly care about their food being locally sourced – even above it being healthy.
 Keeping menus seasonal caters to this demand by sourcing ingredients from what’s in season in the area at the time.

-Finally, inspiration for a tasting menu or new range of starters has to come from somewhere.
+Finally, an inspiration for a tasting menu or new range of starters has to come from somewhere.
 The constant rotation of ingredients being in season locally is a handy touchstone for chefs to narrow down and hone in on their next menu.

 Succeeding with seasonal menus is just one of a range of restaurant trends that can secure success for your restaurant operation.
 At Restaurant Property, our London property experts are always looking for successful restaurant operators to work in a range of prime London locations.